-Daniel Blaney defends the CND's campaign for nuclear disarmament in response to Andrew Gibson's article.
+Daniel Blaney defends the CND's campaign for nuclear disarmament.

 Daniel Blaney is the vice-chair of CND

-The centrality of Andrew Gibson’s recent article on Trident involves questioning long term tactics when campaigning against nuclear weapons.
+The centrality of a recent article on Trident involves questioning long term tactics when campaigning against nuclear weapons.

 CND’s campaigning has always had a pronounced ethical edge – but the cost of Trident is not a distinctly separate argument.
 It is profoundly immoral to spend billions on weapons designed to kill everyone in entire cities and regions when those billions could be spent on schools and hospitals as well as services which tackle homelessness and child poverty, especially at time when all those services are having cuts in funding.

 The Trident submarine replacement programme, if it doesn’t overrun the latest Ministry of Defence estimates, will cost around £25 billion over the next two decades.